Director, Chair Building and Grounds committee

 Liz is passionate about the power of the animal/human bond and the work that horses can do in our healing and well being.
 She is a Registered Instructor and Mentor with PATH International.

-Natalie joined the Morning Dove team for the summer of 2017 as a Program Assistant.
+Natalie joined the Morning Dove team in the summer of 2017 as a Program Assistant, and remains as a parttime member of our equine/barn team.
 Natalie graduated from Saint Mary-of-the-Woods College in 2014 with a Bachelor’s in Equine Business Management.
 After graduation, she worked as a dressage trainer in Marshall, IL which allowed her to travel and work with many other equine professionals.
 Since then she has worked in several different equine facilities learning more about training and barn management.
-Recently moved from Florida, she is excited to work with the Morning Dove team and learn as much as possible about equine assisted therapy.
+Having recently moved back to Indiana from Florida, Natalie loves working with the Morning Dove team and learning as much as possible about equine assisted therapy.
 Natalie loves to spend her free time working with her horse Lance!

 Patti joined the Morning Dove team in June 2016 when she and her husband, Gregg, moved back to the west side of Indianapolis after some time in Tampa, Florida.
 They live in Avon with their daughter Kelsey.
 Patti and Gregg also have a son, Logan that lives in Danville, IN.
 Patti brings over 24 years of business and management experience in the mortgage finance industry.
 Patti also has a life long love and involvement with horses that includes training, breeding and ownership.
 She has a passion for the human and horse bond especially as it relates to children.
 Patti plans to pursue her PATH International Registered Instructor certification in the coming months.
 When she’s not at work, Patti enjoys spending time with family and watching HGTV!